What Sorts of Damages Can You Seek After a North Carolina Car Crash?

 - Willful or wanton conduct

-In the car accident setting, the only ground we see to support a punitive damage claim is proof of willful or wanton conduct.
+In the car crash setting, the only ground we see to support a punitive damage claim is proof of willful or wanton conduct.
 Willful or wanton conduct is defined as an intentional disregard for the safety of others.
 The courts in North Carolina are typically rather strict in these cases, and claims for punitive damages are fairly rare in our state.
 Typically we see punitive damages awarded in drunk driving cases, and some judges only allow the claim in cases involving repeat offender drunk drivers.
 Severely dangerous driving and excessive speed and/or racing would also justify asserting a claim for punitive damages.

-North Carolina laws relating to allowable car accident damages are complicated.
+North Carolina laws relating to allowable car crash damages are complicated.
 At Nagle & Associates, P.A., we can help you identify every claim you have for money damages, and we can help you gather and present the evidence necessary to secure the highest possible settlement or trial verdict.
 Our team can also negotiate with the insurance company to ensure you don’t end up with an inadequate settlement.
 Carl Nagle, our lead attorney, worked as a claims adjuster and insurance defense lawyer for years.
 He knows how the industry works and how to fight to collect the highest possible payment for every client.

 Nagle & Associates offers a discounted legal fee of 25% of the settlement and 33% for litigated or tried cases, compared to the industry standards of 33% and 40-44%, respectively.
 You pay nothing until and unless a settlement or trial jury verdict is reached.

 Call (866) 631-2228 or contact us online to schedule a free consultation.
-Our team will explain how North Carolina car accident damages work and help you understand your options.
+Our team will explain how North Carolina car crash damages work and help you understand your options.
 We serve accident victims in Winston-Salem, NC, Raleigh, NC, and statewide.